teamsempo/SempoBlockchain/README.md

 - common secrets: things that ARE sensitive, and can be the same between all deployments

-There's already a reasonable set of local configs in `config_files/local_config.ini` To create some suitable secrets quickly:
+There's already a reasonable set of local configs in `config_files/local_config.ini` To create some suitable secrets quickly use the following (note that if you're using the quick setup script below, this is done for you):

 ```
 cd config files